GaryTheBrown/OpenSettlers/README.md

-SettlersExtractor
+Open Settlers
 =================

 Synopsis
 --------

-A open source project to extract graphics and sound from the Settlers Series
+A open source Game Engine to run the Settlers Series (1-4 Planned)

 Usage
 -----
 ON Linux
-./SettlersExtractor [Folder/File]
+./OpenSettlers

+To Extract
+./OpenSettlers -e [folder/file]

 Installation
 ------------